Circle of Security concepts and building strong relationships

 Circle of Security—a reminder

 The way a child is responded to will affect them throughout the rest of their life.
-More securely attached children feel confident because they know someone they trust will come to them when they need help.
+Children who are more securely attached feel confident because they know someone they trust will come to them when they need help.
 This sense of connection helps children to believe that the world is generally safe and predictable.

-The COS concepts most helpful to keep in mind
+The Circle of Security concepts most helpful to keep in mind

-Working in the education and care sector means you have a lot in your mind, however, these concepts are worth remembering:
+Working in the education and care sector means you have a lot on your mind.
+However, these concepts are worth remembering:

 As a child, I need you to